Edsel Ford Fong: Life

 Fong was made famous by columnist Herb Caen, who often described the misanthropic Fong during his visits to Sam Wo.
 Caen would interview Fong on matters of local politics and gossip, then reprint Fong's Yogi Berra-like responses, which Fong would in turn proudly show to his loyal regulars.
 Caen included Fong in his guide of things to do in San Francisco, under "58.
 See the world's rudest waiter".
 Shirley Fong-Torres described Edsel Fong as one of the main attractions of Sam Wo in her 2008 book The Woman Who Ate Chinatown, saying that customers "came to see and be verbally abused by Edsel".
-Although genuinely rude, his style was self-conscious and his role at the restaurant was not just to serve food but also to be a resident "entertainer" and "madman", with one longtime patron recalling him as "[not] rude.
+Although he came across as genuinely rude, most locals seemed to agree that it was an act, his style was self-conscious and his role at the restaurant was not just to serve food but also to be a resident "entertainer" and "madman", with one longtime patron recalling him as "[not actually] rude.
 He was actually certifiably crazy.
 He didn't act that strange to locals, but the tourists got to him after a while."